waguei-andrea/lendi-frontend-test/README.md

 You'll start with the app not showing any data
 ![Screenshot](initial.png)

-#### Task 1: Populate the site with brokers and appointments, and show the appointment which is grouped by brokers on the sidebar

 - You will be able to call the two APIs to get the brokers and the appointments data when you start the service.

 - http://localhost:8080/brokers